 The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Trustees have appointed Vicky Robinson, the finance lead at Northern Education Trust, as Responsible Officer (RO).
+However, the Trustees have appointed Vicky Robinson, a finance lead at Northern Education Trust, as Responsible Officer (RO).

-The RO's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The Responsible Officer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+In particular the checks carried out in the current period include:

-- testing of payroll systems
+- · testing of payroll systems

-- testing of purchase systems
+- · testing of purchase systems

 - testing of control account/ bank reconciliations

 - testing of income

 - testing of accounting systems and management information produced

-On an annual basis, the RO reports to the Board of Trustees through the resource and finance committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On annual basis, the Responsible Officer reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.